Fox Islands (Lake Michigan): Native Americans names of Fox Islands

 The Anishinaabe people that live in and around Harbor Springs, Michigan, have a long history of occupation of the land in northern Michigan.
 From this history and engagement with their land comes cultural stories that have been recorded by Jane Willetts Ettawageshik.
 These Anishinaabe stories speak of how the Anishinaabe people related to their land, to their people, and various other means of communicating their values, outlooks and histories.
 Jane Willetts Ettawageshik recorded various stories in Odawa of the Odawa peoples in northern Michigan.
 These stories have been translated into a book "Ottawa Stories from the Springs, Anishinaabe dibaadjimowinan wodi gaa binjibaamigak wodi mookodjiwong e zhinikaadek" by Howard Webkamigad.

-One such story is “Anishinaabe ikwewizens miinawaa do animookaadjiinmon / The Story of the Young Anishinaabe Woman and Her Dog”.
+One such story is "Anishinaabe ikwewizens miinawaa do animookaadjiinmon / The Story of the Young Anishinaabe Woman and Her Dog".
 This story tells of a young Anishinaabe woman who comes of age and is told to seek her sacred vision.
 After 10 days, she comes back to the village knowing her sacred vision and eventually the young woman runs away with her dog.
 The young woman finds an abandoned island and mates with her dog and has dog/human hybrid children.
 Eventually, some Anishinaabe warriors come across her island finding the woman, her spouse-dog and their dog/human children.
-The Anishinaabe warriors go back to their village and tell the woman’s older brother about his sister.
+The Anishinaabe warriors go back to their village and tell the woman's older brother about his sister.
 The brother goes and kills his sister and her family.
-The Anishinaabe outlaw animal / human marriage because of this woman as well as name two islands after the woman and her dog husband, animookaadjiinon, though the name has been changed in English to North and South Fox Island s.
+The Anishinaabe outlaw animal / human marriage because of this woman as well as name two islands after the woman and her dog husband, animookaadjiinon, though the name has been changed in English to North and South Fox Islands.